 American Family Insurance planned to offset the company’s impact on the planet and announced in October 2020 its commitment to achieving carbon neutrality by 2030.
 According to the carrier’s Sustainability and Climate Action Strategic Plan, the company declared to use more renewable energy sources to power facilities, work towards zero waste, implement sustainable land-management and development practices and increase its national climate-related partnerships.

-While the resurgence in carbon emissions shows that the economy is in recovery from the COVID crisis, there is still a lot of work to be done to bettering our environment and becoming truly sustainable.
-Hopefully, with the U.S. rejoining the Paris climate pact and Biden’s virtual climate summit, more companies based in the U.S. can declare their commitment to renewable energy and lowering carbon emissions in the months to come.
+While the resurgence in carbon emissions shows that the economy is in recovery from the COVID crisis, there is still a lot of work to be done to better the environment and move toward sustainability.
+Hopefully, with the U.S. rejoining the Paris climate pact and Biden’s virtual climate summit, more U.S.-based insurance companies can address climate change by declaring their commitment to renewable energy use and lowering carbon emissions in the months to come.